Nabil-alhaffar/WalabotProjects/README.md

 # WalabotProjects
-This are projects that are built using the Walabot Sensor There are three different projects in this repository:
+This are projects that are built using the Walabot Sensor.
+There are three different projects in this repository:
 A) Breathing Detection: This is a python project that uses a radio frequency device called walabot, in addition to the machine learning algorithm Random Forrests, in order to detect breathing action and record data.
 A hue light is being used as an indicator,  being triggered when there is breathing action.